Ahmed-H-N/DeepLearning.ai-Summary/5- Sequence Models/Readme.md

 #### Picking the most likely sentence
 - There are some similarities between the language model we have learned previously, and the machine translation model we have just discussed, but there are some differences as well.
-- The language model we have learned is very similar to the decoder part of the machine translation model, except for a<sup>\<0></sup>
+- The language model we have learned earlier in the course is very similar to the decoder part of the sequence to sequence machine translation model, except for a<sup>\<0></sup>
   ![](Images/55.png)
+- ahmed: we can say that seq2seq models are conditional language models, where instead we feed a<0> to the language model, we rather feed the output of the encoder part (of the seq2seq model) to the decoder (the previously called language model)
+    - so this is what is different about the archtecture. but also we will see now that there is another difference in the we pick the words.

 - Problems formulations also are different:
   - In language model: P(y<sup>\<1></sup>, ..., y<sup>\<Ty></sup>)
   - In machine translation: P(y<sup>\<1></sup>, ..., y<sup>\<Ty></sup> | x<sup>\<1></sup>, ..., x<sup>\<Tx></sup>)